How To Export From Vietnam To Australia // Regulations, Taxes, And Tariffs When Importing To Australia

 In any case, sea freight is the most common mode of transport for Australian importers.
 Shipping by sea is, without a doubt, the most cost-effective solution for large and frequent shipments.

 As a result, most cargo is transported via maritime freight from Vietnam to Australia.
-Is your shipment larger than 1 CBM / 100kgs?
+Is your shipment larger than 1 CBM or 100 kg?
 Airfreight will be prohibitively expensive.
 As you may expect, rail freight is impossible due to the sea.

 As a result, sea freight is the most cost-effective method of transporting goods between the two countries (and in general).